-Christian Yelich (12/5/1991) was drafted by the Flordia Marlins with the 23rd pick in the 1sr round of the 2010 MLB June Amateur.
-He made his major league debut on 7/23/2013 against the Colorado Rockies going 2 for 4 with 1 RBI.
+The Flordia Marlins drafted Christian Yelich (12/5/1991) with the 23rd pick in the 1sr round of the 2010 MLB June Amateur.
+He made his major league debut on 7/23/2013 against the Colorado Rockies, going 2 for 4 with 1 RBI.

 Christian Yelich Rookie Year Stats: 62 games | .288 BA | 4 HR | 10 SB | 16 RBI

-He has always been able to hit for a ton of average (never batted below .282) but the POWER has not developed until recently… but once it DID… holy smokes this kid can ball.
+He has always been able to hit for a ton of average (never batted below .282), but the POWER has not developed until recently, but once it did, this kid can ball.

-2018 was his power breakout season when he jack 36 homers to go along with a mind-blowing .326 batting average… BOOM GOES THE DYNAMITE!… not surprisingly he won the NL MVP that year as well.
+2018 was his power breakout season when he jacked 36 homers to go along with a mind-blowing .326 batting average… BOOM GOES THE DYNAMITE!
+Not surprisingly, he won the NL MVP that year.

-We would like to see his post-season performance improve, however, as he is batting only .194 through 10 post-season games.
-If he can get his playoff numbers up and be responsible for a deep playoff run by the Brewers his RC value would really take off.
+However, we would like to see his post-season performance improve, as he is batting only .194 through 10 post-season games.
+If he can get his playoff numbers up and be responsible for a deep playoff run by the Brewers, his RC value would take off.

 Without further ado, let’s check out the top Christian Yelich RC from an investment standpoint.